larryhastings/big/README.md

 </dt><dd>

 Append the separators to the end of the split strings.
-You can recreate the original string by passing the list returned in to "".join .
+You can recreate the original string by using `"".join` to join the strings yielded by `multisplit`.

 </dd><dt>